sravyaysk/vitaFlow/README.md

 > __Data Science wisdom comes only through failed experimentation - Damian Mingle__

-The thought process is to come up with following modular components which then can be then glued through
+The thought process is to come up with following modular components which can then be glued through
 configuration:

  - Data Collection and Cleansing
- - Annotations tools
+ - Annotation tools
  - Dataset modules with pre-processing modules
  - DataIterator modules (backed by [TF Data](https://www.tensorflow.org/guide/datasets))
  - Tensorflow Models (backed by [TF Estimators](https://www.tensorflow.org/guide/estimators))